 Internationalisation of applied research

-As is usual in the context of applied research, a question from professional practice is the starting point for the internationalisation of applied research.
-International collaboration is needed to find answers to some of these questions.
-As a result, researchers collaborate with other knowledge institutions, public organisations and companies outside of the Netherlands.
+A question from professional practice is the starting point for applied research.
+International collaboration is needed or can be of (considerable) added value in finding answers to some of these questions.
+Researchers can then collaborate with other knowledge institutions, public organisations and companies outside of the Netherlands.

 Knowledge sharing and the formation of networks

-International collaboration yields a greater amount and variety of expertise and data, which enable researchers to answer research questions better.
+International collaboration yields a greater amount and variety of expertise and data, which enables researchers to answer their research questions better.

 International exchange of knowledge and expertise offers researchers from universities of applied sciences the possibility to enter new collaborations, share data and knowledge and set up new research projects.

 By connecting with international and European networks, applied researchers can do research at a European and international level.
-And they can request funding for this, for example, by developing research projects with a European consortium and realising these within the Horizon Europe programme.
+And they can request funding for this.
+For example, by developing research projects with a European consortium and carrying these out within the Horizon Europe programme.

-During the realisation of our international activities, we will connect with existing (regional) themes that universities of applied sciences are actively involved in and with national policy such as the Mission-Driven Top Sectors and Innovation Policy.
-These regional and national themes fit within both the European challenges stated by the European Commission and the United Nations Sustainable Development Goals.
+In realising our international activities, we will connect with existing (regional) themes where universities of applied sciences are active, and with national policy, such as the Mission-Driven Top Sectors and Innovation Policy (NL).
+These regional and national themes align with the European challenges as stated by the European Commission and the Sustainable Development Goals of the United Nations.

-To encourage the internationalisation of applied research in the Netherlands, we will join forces with the universities of applied sciences, the Netherlands Association of Universities of Applied Sciences, various government ministries, the Netherlands Enterprise Agency and sister organisations and networks in Europe.
+To encourage European collaboration and applied research in the Netherlands, we have joined forces with the universities of applied sciences, the Netherlands Association of Universities of Applied Sciences, various government ministries, the Netherlands Enterprise Agency and sister organisations and networks in Europe.

 Keep an eye on this webpage for the latest developments concerning our plans and activities.
 And if you have any questions, please contact: